aguidis/alyra-voting-dapp/README.md

 The application is based on the [Truffle React Box](https://github.com/truffle-box/react-box).

-> The structure of `client/src` has been updated to improve clarity and maintainability of the project :
+> The structure of `client/src` has been updated to improve the clarity and maintainability of the project :

     .
-    ├── build                   # Compiled production ready files ├── components              # Stateless/statefull components organized by feature
+    ├── build # Compiled files ready for production.
+    ├── components # Stateless or complete components organized by functionality.
-    │   ├── bloc                # Smallest component used accross multi pages │   ├── section             # Layout related components
+    │ ├─── block # The smallest component used on multiple pages │ ├─── section # Layout-related components
-    │   ├── vote-steps          # Dedicated vote step components with their own distinct logic │   └── wallet              # Wallet related components ├── constants               # Contains enums or fixed value used multiple times in the app ├── contracts               # Artifacts of your contracts compilation └── migrations              # Migration js files
+    │ ├─── vote-steps # Components dedicated to the voting steps with their own logic.
+    │ └─── wallet # Wallet related components.
+    ├── constants # Contains enums or fixed values used multiple times in the application.
+    ├─── contracts # Artifacts from the compilation of your contracts └─── migrations # Migration js files

 ### Commands

-see [Makefile](Makefile) in the project root.
+see [Makefile](Makefile) at the root of the project.